-I first started thinking about tension when I heard Donald Maass speak at a conference some years ago.
+I first started thinking about tension when I heard Donald Maass speak at a conference years ago.
 He described how the simple scene of a man looking at his watch while waiting for a bus can go from bland to Bang in a matter of words.
-Since then I have often noticed the varying levels of tension, both in books I have enjoyed and in those I haven’t.
-I have even applied it to my own work.
-I once took a current manuscript and assigned a numerical value between 1 and 10 to each scene, then plotted those numbers on a graph to show the rise and fall of tension throughout the entire book (yes, I am that OCD).
-How did I decide whether a scene deserved a 1 or a 10?
-Or a 4 versus a 5?
-I’m glad you asked!
+Since then I’ve noticed the varying levels of tension, both in books I’ve enjoyed and in those I haven’t.
+Some non-stop-action stories have bored me to tears, and many (many) literary tomes have taken up permanent residence on my night table—because they work a little too well.

 Level One: The Jerk

 Traditionally used in a school lecture context, The Jerk is the unconscious spasm of the head and neck when the attendee, or in our case, the reader, nods off to sleep.
 The weight of the head then causes the reader to jerk it back to an upright position.
 If a text alert dings, the reader will leap to their device quickly.
 “I’m SO glad you messaged!”

 At this level, the writing is faintly interesting, although not really, and the reader pushes ever onward because the book is a. highly regarded (although she’s having trouble seeing why), b. by someone famous (which might explain why it’s in print), c. a classic (and thus the reading is, indeed, good for her).